jonajosejg/bcoin-abc/README.md

-# Bcash
+# Bcoin-ABC

-__NOTE__: The latest release of bcash contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of Bcoin-ABC contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.

 ---

-Bcash is an alternative implementation of the bitcoin-cash protocol, written in node.js.
+Bcoin-ABC is an alternative implementation of the Bitcoin-Cash protocol, written in node.js.

-Bcash is well tested and aware of all known consensus rules.
+Bcoin-ABC is still being tested for all consensus rules.

 ## Uses